Safnavon/Word-Counter/README.md

 To run program: "ruby main.rb"

-Program receives a command in the form: TYPE SOURCE and accumulates all word occurrences in SOURCE
+Program receives a command in the form: TYPE SOURCE and accumulates all word occurrences in SOURCE (using disk to support large input)

 can also print via "print WORD" command or terminate with "quit" command